 Keep moving forward.

 55 But her brother and her mother said, “Let the young woman stay with us a few days, at least ten; after that she may go.”
-56 And he said to them, “Do not hinder me, since the Lord has prospered my way; send me away so that I may go to my master.”
+56 And he said to them, “Do not hinder me, since The Lord has prospered my way; send me away so that I may go to my master.”
 57 So they said, “We will call the young woman and ask her personally.”
 58 Then they called Rebekah and said to her, “Will you go with this man?”
 And she said, “I will go (Genesis 24).”

 9 Now the Lord spoke to Paul in the night by a vision, “Do not be afraid, but speak, and do not keep silent; 10 for I am with you, and no one will attack you to hurt you; for I have many people in this city.”
 11 And he continued there a year and six months, teaching the Word of God among them (Acts 18).

 If we are in God’s Will, doing His Work, we are in good company.
 He is always with those He has called for His Purpose.
 He will not forsake us.
-We should not fear people’s response to us, or their attacks.
+We should not fear people’s response to us, or their criticism.
 The Lord commands us, as He did Paul, to stick it out with boldness.
 He has gone before us and worked out all the details; even enlisted others who He has on standby, to assist us in a pinch.
 Speak and do what The Lord has ordained you to do.
 He will manifest Himself through and through, so that no one can stand against Him.
 Keep a stiff upper lip against opposition, and don’t flee out of fear.
 Hold firm in God’s Strength, and complete what He began through you.

 36 Then Jesus came with them to a place called Gethsemane, and said to the disciples, “Sit here while I go and pray over there.”
 37 And He took with Him Peter and the two sons of Zebedee, and He began to be sorrowful and deeply distressed.
 38 Then He said to them, “My soul is exceedingly sorrowful, even to death.
 Stay here and watch with Me.”